Why choose solar?

 Getting the best value from your system

-To maximise savings the best thing to do is use your power when the sun is shining!
-Complementing this with other energy saving strategies will further drive down the cost of your bills.
+To maximise savings complement your solar with other energy saving strategies to further drive down the cost of your bills.
 Some simple actions that we recommend are replacing halogen downlights with LEDs, as well as draught proofing and insulating your home.
 The team at Positive Charge can advise you on the best ways to save and you can check out our energy saving tips here.

 What if it’s a shared roof space?